jpn--/larch/doc/example/220_itin.rst

 Yup, looks good.
 We have one of all of the common parameters, plus a set of the segmented parameters for each segment.
 Now let's estimate our model.
-First we'll turn off the weight-choice rebalancing, because we already did that manually for each submodel.
-We'll also turn off the calculation of standard errors, because that takes a bit of time and we're not interested in those results yet.
+We'll turn off the calculation of standard errors, because that takes a bit of time and we're not interested in those results yet.

 .. doctest::
 	:options: +ELLIPSIS, +NORMALIZE_WHITESPACE

-	>>> m.option.weight_choice_rebalance = True
 	>>> m.option.calc_std_errors = False
 	>>> r = m.maximize_loglike("SLSQP")
 	>>> print(r)